-Semester of Instruction
+Place of Instruction

 Objectives and Content

-- describe and analyse a sedimentary succession with focus on interpretation of internal and external controls, sedimentary environments and sequence stratigraphy
+- describe and analyze a sedimentary succession with focus on interpretation of internal and external controls, sedimentary environments and sequence stratigraphy

 Compulsory Assignments and Attendance